boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 We want to:
 - move the Counter to the separated component
 - move reducer and store to the separated files
-- Use a Provider from `react-redux` to pass the store down to the components inside Provider.
+- Use a Provider from `react-redux` to pass the store down into the components inside of Provider.
-- Use the `connect` method from `react-redux` to connect the Counter component with a store.
+- Use the `connect()` method from `react-redux` to connect the `<Counter />` component with a store.

 First of all we want to install dependencies

 ```
-npm i react-redux --save-dev
+npm i react-redux --save
 ```

 Now we want to create a Counter component.